morganstanley/hobbes/doc/en/language/polymorphism.rst

 This can be read as "a function which takes arguments u, v, x, y, and z, and adds them all together".
 The backslash starts the function (or "lambda", because if you squint your eyes it looks a bit like the lowercase Greek letter "λ"), and the period separates the argument list from the function definition.

 The types of the variables are left out, yet Hobbes will quite happily figure out types from the context in which they're used.
-In this case, we can say that the type of those variables is "something which supports addition".
+In this case, we can say that the type of those values is "something which supports addition".
 Therefore, if we call 'add' with instances of numeric types, we'll get the answer we're looking for:

 ::